wolfgangj/okami/README.md

 > The Joy of Systems Programming

-# Welcome to Wolfgang's Open Kompiler
+# Welcome to `wok`: Wolfgang's Open Kompiler

-This might one day become a compiler for a statically typed concatenative low-level language.
+This will one day become a compiler for a statically typed concatenative low-level language.

 It will initially run on ARM-based GNU/Linux, but I intend it to be portable, especially to x86 and OpenBSD.

-Preview:
+## Status

+- typechecker works
+- lexer and parser complete
+- code generator not done
+- runtime lib not done
+- standard lib not done
+- documentation not done

+## Preview

 ```
 def half   (int :: int) [2 /]